Installing lxml

 MacOS-X

-On MacOS-X, use the following to build the source distribution, and make sure you have a working Internet connection, as this will download libxml2 and libxslt in order to build them:
+To build the source distribution, use the following and make sure you have a working Internet connection, as this will download libxml2 and libxslt in order to build them:

 STATIC_DEPS=true sudo pip install lxml